389ds/389ds.github.io/docs/389ds/howto/howto-ssl.md

 Enter the old password then press Enter twice for the new password to blank it out.

-Console SSL Information
+Console TLS/SSL Information
 =======================

 Using the Console
 -----------------

-Using the console, go into the Directory Server that you want to use SSL with, then go into the Configuration tab, then go to the Encryption tab in the right hand pane.
-If you have not already done so, you must have already enabled SSL for this server by using the steps above.
+Using the console, go into the Directory Server that you want to use TLS/SSL with, then go into the Configuration tab, then go to the Encryption tab in the right hand pane.
+If you have not already done so, you must have already enabled TLS/SSL for this server by using the steps above.

-The check box "Use SSL in Fedora Console" tells the console to use SSL when communicating with this directory server.
-The directory server must already be configured to use SSL before you set this option.
+The check box "Use SSL in Fedora Console" tells the console to use TLS/SSL when communicating with this directory server.
+The directory server must already be configured to use TLS/SSL before you set this option.
+Note that although the term "SSL" is used in this context, it really means "Use the highest strength TLS encryption available".

 Using the command line
 ----------------------

-You must first find the entry corresponding to the directory server you want the console to use SSL with.
+You must first find the entry corresponding to the directory server you want the console to use TLS/SSL with.

     ldapsearch -x -D "cn=directory manager" -w password -b o=netscaperoot "nsServerID=slapd-yourinstance"